 Zone 3 is 100 – 200 feet from your house or other building structure.
 This area should be thinned and less populated by plants than the other zones.

 The best tips for zone 3 are to remove smaller conifers and remove any accumulation of woody debris.
-Things like fallen trees, logs, pine needles, leaves and the like should be removed from this area if at all possible.
+Things like fallen trees, logs, pine needles, leaves, and the like should be removed from this area if at all possible.
 In the reading materials (see sources below), it is suggested that you prevent tree canopies.
-This will help prevent fire from spreading from tree to tree as easily as happens when the trees leaves and branches overlap.
+This will help prevent a fire from spreading from tree to tree as easily as happens when the leaves and branches of the tree overlap.
 You want to encourage open branching.